carbon-design-system/carbon-components-svelte/README.md

 ### Dynamic theming

-Use the "all.css" StyleSheet for dynamic, client-side theming.
+To switch themes at runtime, import the combined "all.css" StyleSheet instead of a single theme.
+It bundles all five themes and toggles between them through a `theme` attribute on the HTML element.

 ```js
 import "carbon-components-svelte/css/all.css";